zbchristian/protected-media-file-access/readme.txt

 ===========
 The plugin allows to distinguish between public and private media files.
 The private media files are only accessible for logged-in users.
 This is achieved by means of a separate folder (e.g. uploads/protected/ ) for the protected files.
+For a complete protection of private posts/pages, a plugin like "Content Control" can be used.

 Installation
 ============